SharafDataScience/SharafDataScience/README.md

 ## “The people who are crazy enough to think they can change the world are the ones who do.”
 #### Steve Jobs

-### I’m a Data Science enthusiast with a passion for statistics, AI & IoT, and building things that matter.
 ---

 ## 🔧 Tech Stack